Pictured: Assembling care kits of useful supplies for our unhoused neighbors.

 St. Bede’s offers many opportunities for hands-on service beyond what many parishioners do for worthy organizations on their own initiative.
 These include:

-- Helping the homeless: Prepare and serve dinner, provide childcare and socialize with adults, or spend the night as an overnight host for families staying at a local church or synagogue as part of Home & Hope’s transitional shelter program.
+- Helping the unhoused: Prepare and serve dinner, provide childcare and socialize with adults, or spend the night as an overnight host for families staying at a local church or synagogue as part of Home & Hope’s transitional shelter program.
 Volunteers serve as a group on a quarterly basis, or more frequently by request.
 On an occasional basis, volunteers assist at Habitat for Humanity build sites or on mission trips, such as to the Rosebud Lakota Sioux reservation in South Dakota through Tree of Life Ministry.

 - Tutoring underprivileged children: Read picture books to kindergarteners and their parents, read chapter books and interact with elementary school students in an after- school book club, or help at-risk middle schoolers with literacy in several subjects, as part of Los Ayudantes’ outreach to young learners from Spanish-speaking homes.
 Volunteers serve on a weekly basis or as substitutes for regular volunteers.